A while back, I published an article entitled “A Facebook Advertising Strategy For Ecommerce Stores That Really Works”.

 And for each of these groups, I showed them a completely different Facebook advertisement.

 For example, people that shopped for pillowcases were shown this ad.

 People that shopped for personalized handkerchiefs were shown this ad.

 And people that shopped for our napkins were shown this ad.

 Basically, I had it set up so that anyone who visited my online store was only shown an ad for products that he or she was interested in.

 Pretty cool eh?
 But as it turns out, there were some major problems with running retargeting ads this way.

 First off, don’t get me wrong.
 Running retargeting ads in the manner described above works extremely well and the conversion rate is off the charts.
 But there is one major disadvantage.

 Because people who see Facebook ads tend to get tired of seeing the same ad over and over, you have to constantly rotate your ad creatives in and out in order to keep things fresh.

-You simply can’t run with the same retargeting ad over and over again otherwise 2 things will happen.
+You can’t run the same retargeting ad for an extended period otherwise 2 things will happen.